-The exhibition is part of AMAs temporary exhibitions program showcasing contemporary artists of OAS member countries.
+Palimpsestus: Image and Memory is part of AMAs exhibitions program showcasing contemporary artists of OAS member countries.
 AMA is part of the OASs Secretariat for Hemispheric Affairs, and its work is based on the principle that the arts are transformative for individuals and communities, as visual components reflecting the four pillars of the OAS: democracy, human rights, security and development.
-AMA promotes the core values of the OAS by providing a space for cultural expression, creativity, and learning AMAs work advances the inter-American agenda, drawing on the arts to showcase a constructive vision of the future of the Americas via local and hemispheric cultural exchange.
-This is achieved by showcasing cutting-edge exhibits of artists whose output creatively combine aesthetics with topical social and political issues.
-This exhibition is made possible by the generous support of the Permanent Mission of Canada to the OAS, the Canada Council for the Arts, and the Friends of the Art Museum of the Americas.